 3-10.
-Excitatory postsynaptic potentials, recorded intracellularly from a motafferents in the peripheral nerve from the associated muscle are stimulated el
+Excitatory postsynaptic potentials, recorded intracellularly from a motor of the second second

 Fig. 3-11.
 Inhibitory postsynaptic potentials.
 Experimental arrangement as in Fig. 3-10, except that here an antagonist nerve is stimulated.

 Fig. 3-14.
 The effect of an IPSP on the action potential; experimental arrangement as in Fig. 3-13.
 The homonymous nerve is stimulated strongly enough to produce a suprathreshold EPSP (left).
 On the right, the antagonist nerve is stimulated about 3 ms before the homonymous nerve.
 The equilibrium potentials of Na+, K+, Cl-, EPSP, and IPSP are shown.